A. Yes. Decreases in business inventories are counted as negative investment; they are part of investment spending.

 b.
 Which interest rate concept--the nominal interest rate or the real interest rate--do lenders and borrowers care more about?
 Why?

-The real interest rate.
+b.
+It is the real interest rate that lenders and borrowers care more about.
 In the end it is not the number of dollar bills you can spend that determines your welfare, but how many goods and services those dollar bills can buy.
 Thus the real interest rate--the interest rate adjusted for inflation, the interest rate in terms of goods and services--is ultimately more important than the nominal interest rate.

 7. What do economists mean when they say that it is time to "build a model" of a situation or a problem?